jjc385/autograder-demo/readme.md

 ### Development notes

-I originally made these modifications in a fairly "quick and dirty" manner, with a lot of things I've since decided to clean up.
+I originally made these enhancements in a fairly "quick and dirty" manner, with a lot of things I've since decided to clean up.
 I also need to keep private the exact tests we developed to (partially) grade students' code, so that these may be reused in future iterations of the course.

-As such, I've created this separate public demo, so that others may adapt my autograder improvements to their courses.
+As such, I've created this separate public demo, so that others may adapt my autograder enhancements to their courses.
 I've attempted to use the following principles to improve the quality of the
 project: